Do you believe Kansas courts should be fair and impartial?

 So do we.
 This is how we do it…

 In 2013, Gov. Sam Brownback set his sights on the courts, calling for changes to the way judges and justices were selected to give him more influence — so he could pack the courts with jurists more loyal to a political ideology than to the constitution and the law.
 He persuaded the legislature to replace a merit-based system for selecting judges to the Kansas Court of Appeals, the second highest court in the state, with a purely political model that gives the governor full control of the process.
 And he called repeatedly for an amendment to the Kansas constitution that would do the same for the selection of justices to the Kansas Supreme Court.

 When it comes to our court system, Kansans believe strongly that:

 - Our courts should be fair and impartial.

 - Courts should protect the constitutional rights of every Kansan.

 - Politicians have no place in our courtrooms.

 The good news?
-Kansas has one of the best systems in place for selecting justices to the Kansas Supreme Court based on merit – not political access.
-The Kansas Merit Selection system is considered the gold standard for selecting justices to the high court.
+Kansas has one of the best systems in place for selecting justices to the state supreme court.
+It is a system based on merit – not political access.
+The Kansas merit selection system is considered the gold standard for selecting justices to the high court.
 The system is transparent and allows everyone to have a voice in the process.